lukas-schaetzle/face-super-resolution/README.md

 To install dependencies just run `pipenv install` in the project's root directory.
 On Windows, pipenv may not be able to install all dependencies, you likely have to build dlib by yourself (see https://stackoverflow.com/a/49538054/10264920).

 We also had some trouble installing pytorch through pipenv.
-I suggest using pip directly to install it with the mentioned install command on pytorch's website.
+I suggest using pip directly to install it with the mentioned install command on pytorch's website and executing `pipenv install` again afterwards to make sure that everything is installed properly.
 E.g.
 ```
 pipenv run pip install torch===1.5.0 torchvision===0.6.0 -f https://download.pytorch.org/whl/torch_stable.html
+pipenv install
 ```

 After successfully installing the dependencies, run `pipenv run python3 src/main.py`